josmar-crwdstffng/angular/aio/content/guide/http.md

 ### The `next` object

 The `next` object represents the next interceptor in the chain of interceptors.
-The final `next` in the chain is the `HttpClient` backend handler that sends the request to the server and receives the server's response.
+The final `next` in the chain is the `HttpClient` backend handler that sends the request to the server and receives the response from the server.

 Most interceptors call `next.handle()` so that the request flows through to the next interceptor and, eventually, the backend handler.
-An interceptor *could* skip calling `next.handle()`, short-circuit the chain, and [return its own `Observable`](#caching) with an artificial server response.
+An interceptor *could* skip calling `next.handle()`, short-circuit the chain, and [return the associated `Observable`](#caching) with an artificial server response.

 This is a common middleware pattern found in frameworks such as Express.js.

 ### Provide the interceptor

-The `NoopInterceptor` is a service managed by Angular's [dependency injection (DI)](guide/dependency-injection) system.
+The `NoopInterceptor` is a service managed by the [dependency injection (DI)](guide/dependency-injection) system in Angular.
 Like other services, you must provide the interceptor class before the app can use it.

 Because interceptors are \(optional\) dependencies of the `HttpClient` service, you must provide them in the same injector \(or a parent of the injector\) that provides `HttpClient`.
 Interceptors provided *after* DI creates the `HttpClient` are ignored.

-This app provides `HttpClient` in the app's root injector, as a side-effect of importing the `HttpClientModule` in `AppModule`.
+This app provides `HttpClient` in the root injector of the app, as a side-effect of importing the `HttpClientModule` in `AppModule`.
 You should provide interceptors in `AppModule` as well.

 After importing the `HTTP_INTERCEPTORS` injection token from `@angular/common/http`, write the `NoopInterceptor` provider like this: